portlandcodeschool/ios/schedule.md

     * Be able to create a clock layer that shows current time.

 ## Class 13.
-UIScrollViews, Action sheet controllers,  alertview controllers
+UIScrollViews, AlertControllers (ActionSheets and AlertViews in iOS 7 and below)
 **5 Jan 2014**

   * Plan
     * Using UIScrollViews
+    * AlertControllers (iOS 8+)
-    * Implementing popups - Alertview controllers
+    * Implementing alerst in iOS7 - Alertview controllers
-    * Action sheet controllers
+    * Implementing action sheets in iOS7 - ActionSheet controllers
   * Expectations
     * Use a UIScrollView to display scrollable content
     * Display a popup alertview and respond to user input